 Tuco: There are two kinds of people in the world, my friend.
 Those with a rope around their neck, and the people who have the job of doing the cutting.

 - Another one appears when Blondie kills the assassins hired by Tuco to take him out, only to be ambushed by Tuco himself.

 Tuco: There are two kinds of spurs in the world, my friend.
 Those that come by the door, and those that come through the window.

-Blondie: There are two kinds of people in the world, my friend.
+Blondie: You see, in this world, there's two kinds of people, my friend.
 Those with loaded guns and those who dig.
 You dig.

 - From the movie Dirty Work: